auth0/angular2-jwt/README.md

 * **Decode a JWT** from your Angular 2 app
 * Check the **expiration date** of the JWT
-* Automatically **send the JWT with every request** made to the server
-* Choose to send a JWT on a per-request basis using the explicit `AuthHttp` method
+* Send a JWT on a per-request basis using the explicit `AuthHttp` class

 ## Installation

 Clone the repo, include `angular2-jwt.js` in your project and `import` it into your Angular 2 app.

-The library comes with several classes that are useful in your Angular 2 apps.
+The library comes with several helpers that are useful in your Angular 2 apps.

-1. `AuthRequestOptions` - extends `BaseRequestOptions` to add a JWT as a header to all HTTP requests
-2. `AuthHttp` - allows for individual and explicit authenticated HTTP requests
+1. `AuthHttp` - allows for individual and explicit authenticated HTTP requests
-3. `AuthStatus` - allows you to check whether there is a non-expired JWT in local storage.
+2. `AuthStatus` - allows you to check whether there is a non-expired JWT in local storage.
 This can be used for conditionally showing/hiding elements and stopping navigation to certain routes if the user isn't authenticated

 ## Sending Authenticated Requests